Kythryn's Alchemy Tools Page

 CRUSH <item> in my mortar with my pestle

-• Wayerd pyramid
+• Wayerd pyramid and it's variations (greenhouse, pineapple, etc.)

--Close the device and, during good weather in the daylight hours, head outside and look for a place you can safely place the pyramid on the ground
+-Close the device and, during good weather in the daylight hours, head outside and look for a place you can safely place the pyramid on the ground.

--Once on the ground, if the sun is shining, you should hear a low humming come from the pyramid
+-Once on the ground, if the sun is shining, you should hear a low humming come from the pyramid.

 -Put your herb or water in it and close, shake it once and wait, in a few moments, the water or herb will have cooled to freezing